 Sports-mad Harry shares his favourite resources and his most embarrassing school moments

 Harry Lord loves football, cycling and periodic table ties.
 And he very nearly wasn’t a teacher.
 Harry originally studied medicinal chemistry at university.
 Thankfully for the many learners he’s since taught, he then applied to the University of Manchester and the RSC’s teacher training scholarship scheme to train to teach chemistry.
-Since qualifying he’s been teaching at Haslingden High School and Sixth Form in the north-west of England, where he is currently head of chemistry.
-He’s also a qualified footbal coach and even finds time to write articles and teaching resources.
+Since qualifying he’s been teaching at Haslingden High School and Sixth Form in the north-west of England, where he is currently head of year.
+He’s also a qualified football coach and even finds time to write articles and teaching resources.
 We asked him about teaching, his inspiration and his miming skills.

 What do you wear to school?
 Do you have a favourite outfit for teaching?